docker/docs/get-started/03_updating_app.md

 ### Remove a container using Docker Desktop

 1. Open Docker Desktop to the **Containers** view.
-2. Select the trash can icon under the **Actions** column for the old, currently running container that you want to delete.
+2. Select the trash can icon under the **Actions** column for the container that you want to delete.
 3. In the confirmation dialog, select **Delete forever**.

 <hr>